-We publish our conflict of interest policy on the Department of Foreign Affairs and Trade (DFAT) website.
+We publish our conflict-of-interest policy on the DFAT website.

-13.2 Privacy
+13.3 Privacy

 We treat your personal information according to the Privacy Act 1988 and the Australian Privacy Principles.
 This includes letting you know:

 - what personal information we collect

 - why we collect your personal information

 - who we give your personal information to.